 Gong Co. is a monumental memento mori to the decline and decay of a family-owned grocery store in the heart of the Mississippi Delta, from which the book takes its name.

-Gong Co. invites readers to engage in a visceral and visual exploration.
 The book is presented as an aged and worn green, clothbound cover wrapped in a brown paper jacket resembling a grocery sack.
-Its pages are seemingly foxed and molded, as if caused by heavy southern humidity, now forever embedded into the book’s pages.
-And through an eclectic mix of on-site and studio photographs, monotypes, trompe l’oeil collages, and cryptic handwritten notes, the book is a multi-layered experience.
+Its fore edge appears foxed and molded; its inner pages appear to age, fox, and yellow as the book progresses.
+Its content is an eclectic mix of on-site and studio photographs, monotypes, trompe l’oeil collages, and cryptic handwritten notes.

 TBW Books & Éditions Images Vevey, 2024